Excitation-inhibition balance controls information encoding in neural populations

 with $w \ge 0$ and $k \ge 0$.
 Thus, $w$ measures the overall excitation strength, while $k$ quantifies the relative intensity of the inhibition.
-One can immediately show that, if $r_\mu = r$, the system is stable when $k > k_c = 1 - r/w$, while for $k < k_c$ the excitation is too strong for the inhibition to stabilize it.
+This model (Fig.~\ref{fig:figure1}a)} has been widely used in the literature as it captures essential properties of neuronal connectivity \cite{murphy2009balanced, schaub2015emergence, christodoulou2022regimes}.
+In the Supplemental Material (SM) \cite{suppinfo_ref}, we also study the effect of different input projections by considering the case in which both populations receive the input.

-To model changes in the external environment, we posit the input as a jump process between a ground state, $h_0$, and a set of $M$ discrete environmental states, $h_i$.
-These states might represent sensory stimuli of different intensities, behavioral states, or motor commands.
-For simplicity, we take these states to be equispaced, such that $h_i = h_0 + i \Delta h$, with $h_0 = 0$ representing the absence of external signals.
-The environment can transition from this ground state to any other state with uniform transition rates, which we denote by $w_{0 \to i}=w_{\uparrow}$.
-Likewise, the transition rate to the ground state from any other state is $w_{i \to 0}=w_{\downarrow}$.
-All other transition rates are set to zero, i.e., there is no direct switch from one stimulus to another.
-In this setting, all environmental states are equally likely and the neural populations must respond to the stochastic jumps among them.
-The characteristic timescale of this environmental process is $\tau_\mathrm{input} = (w_{\uparrow} + w_{\downarrow})^{-1}$.
-We sketch the model in Fig.~\ref{fig:figure1}a.
+To model changes in the external environment, the input follows a jump process between a ground state $h_0$ and a set of $M$ environmental states $h_i$ describing, e.g., sensory stimuli of different intensities, behavioral states, or motor commands.
+For simplicity, we take $h_i = h_0 + i \Delta h$, with $h_0 = 0$ representing the absence of external signals and $\Delta h$ is a constant shift between the inputs.
+The input switches from $h_0$ to any $h_i$ with uniform transition rates $q_{0 \to i}=q_{\uparrow}$, and similarly $q_{i \to 0}=q_{\downarrow}$.
+All other transition rates are set to zero, i.e., no direct switches from one stimulus to another are present.
+Hence, all environmental states are equally likely and the neural populations must respond to the stochastic jumps among them.
+The characteristic timescale of the input process is $\tau_\mathrm{input} = (q_{\uparrow} + q_{\downarrow})^{-1}$.

 We seek to understand how much information the neuronal network can capture on the external inputs at stationarity.
 To this end, we compute the mutual information \cite{shannon1948mathematical, blahut1987principles}